Warning! Your browser is extremely outdated and not web standards compliant.

 Students will be prepared throughout the courses to take the KPEERI Exam.
 They will be expected to take this assessment as a component of the final course in the sequence.
 This exam measures candidates' knowledge of structured literacy practices and is a component of CEERI certification, which is something our program plans to work towards.
 You can learn more about the test here: https://effectivereading.org/kpeeri-exam-disabled/

+Start with a Science of Reading Certificate and apply the 10 credits upon completion to the Dyslexia Specialist Endorsement.
 The Science of Reading Certificate will provide an in-depth knowledge base for educators who want to enrich their literacy pedagogy with effective strategies.

 The Science of Reading Certificate will give you training in: